StefanoAnzolut/business-guide/source/quickstart/members.rst

 .. _members:

 ========================================
-Adding Members to your Skribble Business
+Adding members to your Skribble Business
 ========================================

 There are two ways to add members to your Skribble Business: